Wednesday, October 30, 2024

 Contrast their simple truths to the byzantine logic of the professor Walsh visits who babbles on about “constructs” and is “really uncomfortable” with the language “getting to the truth,” which he considers “deeply transphobic.”

 “If I probe about what the truth is?”
-Walsh says the professor, adding that “we should begin figuring out what the reality is.”
+Walsh says to the professor, adding that “we should begin figuring out what the reality is.”

 At one point, on the Dr. Phil show (in an episode later censored), Walsh is accused of being extreme and points out that he’s just articulating a position that society held since the beginning of time.
 Until now, in America.
 How and when did that become extreme?
 Why should we fear making these points?
 Why has America become a country where you fear exercising freedom of speech (as witnessed by a Thomas teammate who was interviewed in shadows for the documentary, although she’s since allowed Walsh to use her name)?